1 killed when business jet encounters severe turbulence

 Five people were aboard the Bombardier executive jet that was shaken by turbulence late Friday afternoon while traveling from Keene, New Hampshire, to Leesburg, Virginia, said Sarah Sulick, a spokesperson for the National Transportation Safety Board.

-The extent of the damage to the aircraft was unclear and the NTSB did not provide details including whether the victim was wearing a seatbelt.
+The extent of the damage to the aircraft was unclear, and the NTSB did not provide details including whether the victim was wearing a seatbelt.
+Connecticut state police confirmed one person was taken to a hospital but didn’t provide further details.

 The jet is owned by Conexon, a company based in Kansas City, Missouri, according to a Federal Aviation Administration database.
 The company, which brings high-speed internet to rural communities, declined comment Saturday.